agritsik/You-Dont-Know-JS/scope & closures/ch4.md

 While this all may sound like nothing more than interesting academic trivia, it highlights the fact that duplicate definitions in the same scope are a really bad idea and will often lead to confusing results.

-Function declarations that appear inside of normal blocks typically hoist to the enclosing scope, rather than being conditional as this code implies:
+> :bangbang: Function declarations that appear inside of normal blocks typically hoist to the enclosing scope, rather than being conditional as this code implies:

 ```js
 foo(); // "b"